In this guide we’ll look at the best heat guns for the UK market.

 The VonHaus 2000W Heat Gun has two heat settings, comes with nozzles and is comfortable to use.

-The heat gun has 2 Heat Settings 350°C and 550°C. It also has a thermostat to prevent overheating.
+This heatgun has 2 heat settings of 350°C and 550°C. It also has a thermostat to prevent overheating.
 The tool is ergonomically designed for optimal weight distribution which makes it comfortable to use for long periods.

 The heat gun comes with a glass protection nozzle, an air spreader nozzle, a concentration nozzle and a reflector nozzle.